HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 });
 {% endhighlight %}

-Pretty much the same as the example above for plain JavaScript alications except here instead of using `publish` and `subscribe`, we are using `trigger` and `on`.
+Pretty much the same as the example above for plain JavaScript applications except here instead of using `publish` and `subscribe`, we are using `trigger` and `on`.